 * Automated phone calls.

-Negative phone calls are automated, if your child owes over $2.00 you will receive a courtesy phone call.
-You may pay online at Valleyindians.net with myschoolbucks, we also accept cash and checks.
-You may mail payments to: Valley High School.
+Negative phone calls are automated, if your child owes over -$2.00 you will receive a courtesy phone call.
+You may pay online at Valleyindians.net with Payschool, we also accept cash and checks.
+You can mail payments to: Valley High School.

 ATT: Shanna Cox -1821 St. Rt.
 728 Lucasville, Ohio 45648

 Please put your child's first and last name on the check.